krahma93/NC-News-FE/README.md

 It can also be forked first by clicking in Fork on the right hand side on the top of the page.

-Minimum requirements
+- Minimum requirements
-Minimum version of Node.js: 16.13.1
+- Minimum version of Node.js: 16.13.1

 Installing required packages
-Run npm install to install all necessary dependencies.
+- Run "npm install" to install all necessary dependencies.

-Run npm start to launch with app
+Run "npm start" to launch with app

 ## Technologies